 A provision is recognized when the Company has a present obligation as a result of past events and it is probable that an outflow of resources will be required to settle the obligation in respect of which a reliable estimate can be made.
 These are reviewed at each balance sheet date and adjusted to reflect the current best estimates.
 Contingent liabilities are disclosed in the notes to the financial statements.
-Contingent assets are not recognized in the financial statements.
-Further, long term provisions are determined by discounting the expected future cash flows specific to the liability.
+Contingent assets are not recognized in the financial statements Further, long term provisions are determined by discounting the expected future cash flows specific to the liability.
 The unwinding of the discount is recognised as finance cost.
-A provision for operous contracts is measured at the present unwinding of the discount is recognised as finance cost.
 A provision for onerous contracts is measured at the present value of the lower of the expected cost of terminating the contract and the expected net cost of continuing with the contract.
 Before a provision is established, the Company recognises any impairment loss on the assets associated with that contract.